How Blockchain can transform and elevate banking Sector?

 The rising number of users imposes the need to maintain the complete records of the transactions.
 In traditional banking, this task becomes complicated with a large number of users.
 It ultimately results in consuming more processing time for payments.
 Therefore, it is crucial to handle and manage the transaction data with ease, speed and security.

-Solution: With blockchain in banking services, data handling can be ensured with security and transparency.
+Solution: With blockchain in banking services, data handling is ensured with security and transparency.

 - Immutability: Blockchain is immutable.
-It implies that no data can be changed.
+It implies that data remains unchanged.
 So, managing the records becomes more comfortable as the stored data is secure, authentic and accurate.

 - Zero-Knowledge Proof Technology: The zero-knowledge proof technology is a privacy solution for blockchain networks.
 It results in authenticating the financial information without disclosure.

 - Privacy: Securing data is a significant concern for any banking sector.
 The public and private keys secure stakeholders’ financial information.
 The public key is accessible to all users in the network.
 The private key is shared only between the stakeholders participating in the transaction.
 Therefore, the transaction becomes visible to all users with a public key, while the transaction details are visible to users having the private key.
 The blockchain maintains transparency while managing the confidential data of the stakeholders.

 With the rapid shift into digitization, banks are processing transactions and payments in digital form.
 These digital methods increase banking sectors’ responsibilities to monitor and record the details from time to time.